Last Updated: February 15, 2025

 Candidates can reschedule their exams on the

 Prometric website.
-If USMLE examinees reschedule, cancel, or change the test center location at Prometric Test Centers forty-five days or less before their scheduled test date, Prometric will charge a fee.
-There is no fee if a test appointment is changed 46 days or more before the scheduled test date.
+If the test is rescheduled or the test center location is changed within forty-five days or less before their scheduled test date, Prometric will charge a fee.
+There is no fee if a test appointment is changed 46 or more days before the scheduled test date.
 Candidates must ensure that their rescheduled test date(s) falls within their allocated eligibility period when rescheduling.
-The cost to reschedule the test for a different period is displayed in the table below:
+The cost to reschedule is displayed in the table below:

 Date | Testing region | Step 1 | Step 2 CK | Step 3 |